We Can Help You Seek Compensation For Injuries And Lost Wages

 With few exceptions, an injured commercial fisherman is entitled to maintenance and cure benefits.
 These medical and time loss benefits are a no-fault benefit for which you are entitled to make claim under federal maritime law.
 If you have been injured as a result of the unseaworthiness of your vessel or the negligence of an owner, employer, captain or fellow crewman, you may be entitled to claim money damages to compensate you for your injuries.

 Don’t trust the insurance company or boat owner to treat you fairly.
 As soon as the vessel’s insurance company receives notice of your injury, they begin defending against your claim.
 Insurance companies make their money by paying as little as possible on each injury claim.
 Shouldn’t you have an experienced maritime injury lawyer on your side to protect your rights?
-Beard and his partners at Trueb & Beard LLC, seek fair and reasonable compensation for his client’s injuries.
+Beard and his partners at Trueb Berne & Beard, LLP, seek fair and reasonable compensation for his client’s injuries.

 You’re Job Is Tough — So Are We